SpenceKonde/AVR-Guidance/AVRFamilies_And_Compatibility/ModernAVRs.md

 [https://docs.google.com/spreadsheets/d/14tkhND4I4KUwLesKOpxHj2eC5IMZf9aOpDS6wgclc5A/edit?usp=sharing](https://docs.google.com/spreadsheets/d/14tkhND4I4KUwLesKOpxHj2eC5IMZf9aOpDS6wgclc5A/edit?usp=sharing)

 ## Peripheral versions
-**These versions are 100% unofficial - it's a numbering system I personally started assigning because there are subtle differences that are very easily missed while looking through the datasheets (the difference may be a single line in a 700 page document**
+**These versions are 100% unofficial - it's a numbering system I personally started assigning because there are subtle differences that are very easily missed while looking through the datasheets (the difference may be a single line in a 700 page document)**

 USART: I'm not even going to try to number these.
 Errata have appeared and disappeared from several erratum listings without a die rev, so not even Microchip seems to know what it impacts.

 TCA 1.1 supports an additional event input.
-Both TCA 1.0 and 1.1 have an "erratum": The restart command/event behaves as described in the datasheet.
-That is wrong (apparently) and it should not reset the direction
+Both TCA 1.0 and 1.1 have an "erratum": the restart command/event behaves as described in the datasheet.
+That is wrong (apparently) and it should not reset the direction.

 TCA 1.1A (or 1.0A, if the TCA is fixed without adding the new event input) fixes that erratum.
-Presumably it will also be fixed in the datasheet as well
+Presumably it will also be fixed in the datasheet as well.

 TCB 1.1 adds cacscade mode, clock on event, and the overflow flag.

 TCB 1.1A finally fixes the registers in 8-bit PWM mode to act as 8-bit registers.

 EVSYS 0.9 has two kinds of channels, and two kinds of users, and a dumb layout of generator options for the channels.

-EVSYS 0.99 and 1.0 are identical except that the
-RTC 0.8 does not support a crystal, but is afflicted by a brutal erratum.
+EVSYS 0.99 and 1.0 are identical except that the RTC 0.8 does not support a crystal, but is afflicted by a brutal erratum.
 This is easily worked around **but only if you are aware of it**.
 I've gone back and forth with someone on this for days before we concluded that they couldn't do what they were planning with the RTC, because it was sunk by one part of the erratum, but depended on another part of the erratum.

-RTC 0.9 supports a crystal, but is still afflicted by the erratum RTC 1.0 is identical to RTC 0.9 except that the erratum is corrected. (yeah, the erratum is that bad - it has at least two major aspects and is maddening to debug.
+RTC 0.9 supports a crystal, but is still afflicted by the erratum.

+RTC 1.0 is identical to RTC 0.9 except that the erratum is corrected (yeah, the erratum is that bad - it has at least two major aspects and is maddening to debug).

 RTC 1.1, EVSYS 1.1, GPIO 1.1 - these come as a group.
 On EVSYS 1.0, each event channel gets 16 options corresponding to pins on each port, and half of the PIT-divided-by-n options.
 In 1.1, each channel has 2 event generators for each channel, and 2 event generators for the RTC.
 The RTC and PORT peripherals get a register to configure the event generation.
 In other words, starting with the Ex-series, the event system is finally what it should have been from the beginning.

 ## A complaint: Too f'ing many documents, not enough centralized information
 The modern AVRs are have VERY few differences. megaTinyCore and DxCore share a large amount of code, and where the code is different, it is frequently a matter of optimization rather than anything else.
 In spite of that: